As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Rhode Island

 There is no licensing requirement for general contractors in Rhode Island; however, there is a comprehensive registration process.
-All contractors and subcontractors who are involved in commercial construction, home construction, alterations, remodeling or repairs to property, must register with the Contractors’ Registration and Licensing Board.
+All contractors and subcontractors involved in commercial construction, home construction, alterations, remodeling or property repairs must register with the Contractors’ Registration and Licensing Board.

 You must complete five hours of pre-license education and must show proof of liability insurance.